Higher-Order Singular-Value Derivatives of Rectangular Real Matrices: Introduction

 \section{Introduction}

-Singular values lie at the heart of modern matrix analysis, encapsulating key spectral information such as operator norms, conditioning, and rank structure, and underpinning applications across numerical linear algebra, data science, control theory, and mathematical physics \citep{Horn2012,edelman2005random}.
-In random matrix theory, they govern limiting distributions (\eg~Marchenko–Pastur laws \citep{MarcenkoPastur1967}), edge fluctuations (Tracy–Widom laws \citep{TracyWidom1994}), and local eigenvalue spacings \citep{Mehta2004}.
-In deep learning, the properties of matrix spectra govern robustness in both parameter spaces and input spaces \citep{szegedy2013intriguing,goodfellow2014explaining,yin2019rademacher,luo2024interpreting}.
-Although the first‐order derivatives (Jacobian) of singular values are well-known \citep{StewartSun1990,Wedin1972}, explicit closed‐form expressions for second‐ and higher‐order derivatives are absent from the literature.
-Although the first‐order derivatives (Jacobian) of singular values are well-known \citep{StewartSun1990,Wedin1972}, explicit closed‐form expressions for second‐ and higher‐order derivatives are absent from the literature.
-Directly deriving higher‐order derivatives of singular values via matrix analysis is challenging due to the intricate interplay among spectral gaps, left‐singular and right‐singular subspaces, and left‐null and right‐null subspaces.
+Singular values lie at the core of modern matrix analysis, encapsulating key spectral information such as \emph{operator norm}, \emph{conditioning}, \emph{effective rank}, and underpinning applications across numerical linear algebra, data science, control theory, and mathematical physics \citep{edelman2005random,yosida2012functional,Horn2012,tao2012topics}.
+In random matrix theory, singular values govern limiting laws such as Marchenko--Pastur distributions \citep{MarcenkoPastur1967}, edge fluctuations described by Tracy--Widom laws \citep{TracyWidom1994}, and fine-scale local statistics such as local eigenvalue spacings \citep{Mehta2004}.
+In physics and deep learning, higher-order derivatives of singular values are indispensable for rigorous analysis in stochastic dynamical settings, where systems are subject to noise and random perturbations \citep{oksendal2003stochastic}.

-Matrices are bounded linear operators on a finite‐dimensional Hilbert space, which allows us to leverage Kato's analytic perturbation theory \citep{kato1995perturbation} for self‐adjoint operators.
-However a rectangular matrix $A \in \mathbb{R}^{m \times n}$ is not a self-adjoint linear operator since $A \neq A^\top$.
-Hence we can not directly apply Kato's theory on rectangular matrices.
-To capture the perturbations from all subspaces (\ie~left-singular, right-singular, left-null and right-null subspaces), we construct a block operator using the Hermitian dilation trick \citep{shalit2021dilation}: